Home Compare MAR vs NXT.L

 Stability

-On stability, the edge still sits with Marriott International, Inc., even though both profiles look solid.
+On profitability, the edge still sits with Marriott International, Inc., even though both profiles look solid.

 MAR